 \subsection{Optimality conditions and Lagrange multiplier expressions}

-For the polynomial optimization problem \eqref{eq:pb}, the Karush-Kuhn-Tucker (KKT) conditions can be described by the following polynomial system in $(x,\lambda)\in\R^{n+m+\ell}$:
+For the polynomial optimization problem \eqref{eq:pb}, the KKT conditions can be described by the following polynomial system in $(x,\lambda)\in\R^{n+m+\ell}$:

-The $(x,\lmd)$ satisfying \eqref{a:KKT} is called a KKT pair, and the first component $x$ of a KKT pair is called a KKT point.
+The pair $(x,\lmd)$ satisfying \eqref{a:KKT} is called a KKT pair, and the first component $x$ of a KKT pair is called a KKT point of~\eqref{eq:pb}.
 Under some constraint qualification conditions, every minimizer of (\ref{eq:pb}), if it exists, must be a KKT point.
-In this case, minimization of $f$ over the KKT system~\eqref{a:KKT} returns the same optimal value and optimal solution as the original problem~\eqref{eq:pb}.
-Moreover, conditions guaranteeing the convergence of the full moment-SOS relaxation are more mild for the minimization over the KKT ideal than that for the original problem~\eqref{eq:pb}.
-In particular, convergence can still occur even when the semi-algebraic set $\cF$ is noncompact~\cite{Nie07JPAA,NieDemmelSturmfels06}.
+In this case, minimizing $f$ over the KKT system~\eqref{a:KKT} returns the same optimal value and optimal solutions as the original problem~\eqref{eq:pb}.
+Moreover, conditions guaranteeing the convergence of the dense SOS relaxations are milder for the minimization over the KKT ideal than that for the original problem~\eqref{eq:pb}.
+In particular, convergence can still occur even when the semialgebraic set given by \eqref{a:KKT} is noncompact~\cite{Nie07JPAA,NieDemmelSturmfels06}.

-A drawback, however, of working on the KKT system~\eqref{a:KKT} rather than on the original feasible region $\cK\subseteq \R^n$ is the augmentation of the number of variables from $n$ to $n+m+\ell$, which causes significant increase on the computational cost.
-To deal with this undesired complexity growth, Nie~\cite{nie2019tight} proposed polynomial Lagrange multipliers expressions (LMEs).
+A drawback, however, of working on the KKT system~\eqref{a:KKT} rather than on the original feasible region $\cK\subseteq \R^n$ is the augmentation of the number of variables from $n$ to $n+m+\ell$, which causes a significant increase on the computational cost.
+To deal with this undesired complexity growth, Nie~\cite{nie2019tight} proposed polynomial Lagrange multipliers expressions.
 For the polynomial optimization problem (\ref{eq:pb}), let $\hm:=m+\ell$, and let $c:=(c_1,\dots,c_{\hat m})$ be an enumeration for the constraining pair $(g,h)$.
 We denote

 Then, the following equation holds at every KKT pair $(x,\lmd)$:

 If there exists a matrix of polynomials $L\in \R[x]^{\hm\times n}$ and $ D \in \R[x]^{\hm\times \hm}$ such that

 then the Lagrange multipliers $\lambda$ can be expressed as polynomials in $x$: